fzliu/radient/README.md

 - Data _sources_ from object storage, Google Drive, Box, etc
 - Vector _sinks_ to Zilliz, Databricks, Confluent, etc
 - Creating _flows_ to tie sources, operators, vectorizers, and sinks together

+LLM connectors _will not_ be a feature that Radient provides.
+Building context-aware systems around LLMs is a complex task, and not one that Radient intends to solve.
+Projects such as [Llamaindex](https://www.llamaindex.ai/) and [Haystack](https://haystack.deepset.ai/) are two of the many great options to consider if you're looking to extract maximum RAG performance.

+Full write-up on Radient will come later, along with more sample applications, so stay tuned.